"Aquifex aeolicus": Microbiological characteristics

+Morphology

 Mature "A. aeolicus" cells are typically rod-shaped bacterium with an approximate length of 2-6 μm and a diameter of 0.4-0.5 μm.
 These cells are motile by means of a monopolar polytrichous flagella.
 Additionally, members of the species tend to form large cell conglomerations, of up to 100 individual cells.
 "A. aeolicus" can display pleomorphism based on variation in the environment.